dasilvacontin/animus/README.md

 *Content scripts can't modify some websites/paths, like the Chrome Web Store, any `chrome://...` window, your homepage, the new tab window, ... so you won't be able to open animus there, for now.*

+*Also, you can't use animus on tabs that were open before installing the extension...
+Known bug.*

 ## Features